AAGiron/Bluerandom/README.md

 Repository for the source code of Bluerandom: Bluetooth RSSI-Based Scalable Entropy Source.

-If you use it with academic purposes please standby for the paper (to be published), or contact me for a preprint.
+If you use it with academic purposes please standby for the paper (accepted at SBSeg 2020), or contact me for a preprint.
 You can also see the experiments and more explanations there.
 ![alt text](https://github.com/AAGiron/Bluerandom/blob/master/bluerandom.png)